Date of the birth of Jesus: Choice of 25 December

-There are two main hypotheses as to the choice of 25 December.
+There are two main hypotheses as to why 25 December was chosen as Jesus's birthday.

-Various factors contributed to the choice of 25 December as Jesus's birthday, although theology professor Susan Roll wrote in 1995: "No liturgical historian ... goes so far as to deny that it has any sort of relation with the sun, the winter solstice and the popularity of solar worship in the later Roman Empire."
-25 December was the date of the winter solstice in the Roman calendar.
+Various factors contributed to the choice of date, although theology professor Susan Roll wrote in 1995: "No liturgical historian ... goes so far as to deny that it has any sort of relation with the sun, the winter solstice and the popularity of solar worship in the later Roman Empire".
+In the Roman calendar, 25 December was the date of the winter solstice.
 The Calendar of Antiochus of Athens, c.
 2nd century AD, marks 25 December as the "birthday of the Sun".
-The following century, from AD 274, the Roman festival Dies Natalis Solis Invicti (birthday of Sol Invictus, the 'Invincible Sun') was held on 25 December.
+Around AD 238, Censorinus wrote in De Die Natali that the winter solstice was the "birth of the Sun".
+From AD 274, the Roman festival Dies Natalis Solis Invicti, birthday of the god Sol Invictus (the 'Invincible Sun'), was held on 25 December.

 The earliest evidence of Jesus's birth being marked on 25 December is the Chronograph of 354, also called the Calendar of Filocalus.
 Liturgical historians generally agree that this part of the text was written in Rome in AD 336.
 A passage in one version of Commentary on the Prophet Daniel, originally written around AD 204 by Hippolytus of Rome, identifies 25 December as Jesus's birth date, but this passage is considered a much later interpolation.
 (Note: Elsewhere, the text is recorded as "For as the times are noted from the foundation of the world, and reckoned from Adam, they set clearly before us the matter with which our inquiry deals.
 For the first appearance of our Lord in the flesh took place in Bethlehem, under Augustus, in the year 5500; and He suffered in the thirty-third year" with no mention of 25 December.)